SyncfusionExamples/how-to-create-a-flutter-bar-chart-in-10-minutes/README.md

+# How to Create a Flutter Bar Chart in 10 Minutes

 A quick-start example to help you add the Syncfusion Flutter Charts package to a Flutter app.
 You will learn how to add a Cartesian chart to a Flutter project.
 You will then learn how to set a data source to the chart and how to add a bar series to it.
 You will also see how to customize the primary axis; add a title; and show data labels, legends, and tooltips in the bar chart.

 Watch the video: Coming soon...